ivynyayieka/graffiti_nyc/README.md

 # [NYC parks are battling graffiti's comeback after the pandemic](https://ivynyayieka.github.io/graffiti_nyc/)
-For this project, I analysed data related to graffiti in NYC and
+For this project, I analysed data related to graffiti in NYC and spoke to residents and workers to understand trends.
+[Read the full story here.](https://ivynyayieka.github.io/graffiti_nyc/)

 # Getting the data